thieaj/muttrcbuilder/README.md

 This project is definitely a work in progress!
 You should assume things are not working.

 ---
 This is the code used to run <https://0xtaj.github.io/muttrcbuilder2/>.
-It provides an easy way to create `muttrc` files for the mutt email client
+It provides an easier way to create a `muttrc` file for the mutt email client.
 (<http://www.mutt.org/>).

 ## Installation